-What no one in the office knew was that as the lawyers began talking a barely visible blue light on the back of the Universal laptop came on.
+What no one in the office knew, was that as the lawyers began talking a blue light inside the Universal laptop, not visible outside its case, came on.
 The laptop, alone but vigilant in its locked conference room, had a very sensitive microphone and was listening to the conversation in Stone’s office.
-The additional data collected from all things spoken in Stone’s office was routinely collected remotely by Universal.
+The additional data collected from all things spoken in Stone’s office was routinely collected remotely and secretly by Universal.

 At 1:45 AM the next morning, Bill dropped the completed Cortez memo on Gindy’s desk and left the eerily quiet law offices, dimly lit by only the amber security light in the locked Last Chance conference room and red exit signs in the hallway.